Ameba-AIoT/ameba-rtos-matter/docs/amebad_general_build.md

 ## Flash Image

-The generated image is found in the ambz2_matter sdk `project/realtek_amebaz2_v0_example/GCC-RELEASE/application_is/Debug/bin/flash_is.bin`

 Method 1:

-- Find more detail in [application_note](https://github.com/ambiot/ambd_matter/blob/main/doc/AN0400%20Ameba-D%20Application%20Note.pdf)
+- Find more detail in AN0400 Chapter 8.

 Method 2 (using image tool and flashing script):

-- Follow the Image Tool [README](https://github.com/ambiot/ambd_matter/blob/main/tools/AmebaD/Image_Tool_Linux/README.txt)
+- Follow the Image Tool README in ameba-rtos-matter/tools/Image_Tool/AmebaX